spolcharoen/DH150-PawanPolcharoen/README.md

 ### 3. User Control and Freedom
 Severity (1-3) | Problem | Recommendation
 ------------ | ------------- | -------------
-1 | There is no obvious way to clear a comment or undo writing in the comment and replies section under each recipe (see Fig 1.3). | Add a “Clear Comment” button.
+1 | There is no obvious way to clear a comment or undo writing in the comment and replies section under each recipe (see Fig. 1.3). | Add a “Clear Comment” button.
 2 | The menu bar is only visible at the top of the webpage and disappears while scrolling.
 This makes is difficult for users to redirect to a different page if they want to. | Have the menu bar stay at the top of the webpage as the user scrolls down.
 In addition, there could be button to close the menu bar if the user does not wish to see it while scrolling.
-3 | Ads are placed sporadically throughout the blog articles and recipes (see Fig 1.4), making it hard for users to concentrate on the main content of the website.
+3 | Ads are placed sporadically throughout the blog articles and recipes (see Fig. 1.4), making it hard for users to concentrate on the main content of the website.
 Plus, it is easy to accidentally click on an ad while reading a recipe post. | Place ads strictly in the sidebar, instead of dispersed within the writing content to avoid confusion.

 **Fig. 1.3: Comments**
 ![Mom On Timeout Comment](MOT_comment.png)